 Lastly, the insurance company and adjuster do not want you to hire an attorney.
 Do not accept any legal advice from the assessor or insurance company.
 A personal injury attorney is an unbiased party only there to project you right and help you.

 After a car accident, you may not know what to do or who to call.
 Don’t struggle through the process alone.
-We’re here to help you with any legal needs you might have regarding your accident.
+Our personal injury team is here to help you with any legal needs you might have regarding your accident.

 Let the Tampa auto accident attorneys at RHINO Lawyers answer your questions and review the facts of your case with a Free Consultation.
 Get started by completing the “Free Instant Case Evaluation” or by calling us any time, day or night, at 844.329.3491.